TitanEmbeds/Titan/README.md

 ## Join us!
-Come and talk with us at our very own [discord server](https://discord.gg/z4pdtuV)!
+Come and talk with us at our very own [Discord server](https://discord.gg/z4pdtuV)!
 We offer support too!

 ## Translate for us!
 Visit us over at our [CrowdIn project](http://translate.titanembeds.com/) and teach Titan how to speak your language!